Piyush3079/Piyush3079.github.io/_posts/2018-04-13-welcome-to-git.md

 #### **Git basic configurations:**
 Your Name: `git config --global user.name "John Doe"`<br />
 Your Email: `git config --global user.email johndoe@example.com`<br />
-Checking you Global Settings: `git config --list`
+Checking you Global Settings: `git config --list`<br />
+Checking git version `git --version`<br />
+Git help `man git`

 <br /><br />

 #### **Github:**
-Github is a hosting service which provides you repositories for version control.
+[Github](https://help.github.com/) is a hosting service which provides you repositories for version control.
 So github is basically an online storage of you git repositories.

 #### **Git Repository:**
 A repository (usually abbreviated to “repo”) is a location where all the files for a particular project are stored.
 Each project has its own repo, and you can access it with a unique URL.